Share This Guide, Choose Your Platform!

 Paying your spouse a salary -the National Living Wage (NLW) and National Minimum Wage (NMW)

-Please note, when we consider how much can I pay my wife to work for me, you will need to pay at least the National Living Wage or National Minimum Wage if:
+When we consider how much can I pay my wife to work for me, you will need to pay at least the NLW or NMW if:

 - If your spouse is not a director; and